moneil3/MAT301/PS3.md

 tuple-row
 attribute-column
 record-row
-field- intersection of a column and row'
+field- intersection of a column and row`

 2. What are keys in a relation?